aldowiranataputra/about-me/README.md

-# about-me/© 2025 I Putu Aldo Wiranata Putra.
-All Rights Reserved.
+# about-me/© 2025 All Rights Reserved.